whataiart/once-campfire/README.md

 - @mentions
 - API, with support for bot integrations

-Campfire is single-tenant: any rooms designated "public" will be accessible by all users in the system.
-To support entirely distinct groups of customers, you would deploy multiple instances of the application.

-## Running in development

-    bin/setup
-    bin/rails server

 ## Deploying with Docker

 Campfire's Docker image contains everything needed for a fully-functional,